-I faced similar situation in past when I was working as manage- accounts with a company.
+I faced the similar situation in past when I was working as manager-accounts with a company.
 We were dealing with Post-dated cheques very frequently and it was a difficult job to get the relevant information to save my time and skin.
-That time, I was keeping my records in excel but it was tedious, time consuming and wasn’t automated which I hate very much.
+That time, I was keeping my records in excel but it was tedious, time-consuming and wasn’t automated which I hate very much.

 and here is the solutions, how to manage post-dated cheques

-Fortunately, Tally.ERP 9 comes with a very advance tool of managing post-dated cheques with it’s latest release of 5.1 in September, 2015.
-When I first look this feature, I was so amazed and couldn’t stopped myself to experience this new features and I tested it before writing this tutorial.
+Fortunately, Tally.ERP 9 comes with a very advanced tool in managing post-dated cheques with it’s latest release of 5.1 in September 2015.
+When I first look this feature, I was so amazed and couldn’t stop myself to experience this new features and I tested it before writing this tutorial.